1959 Akron Zips football team

-The 1959 Akron Zips football team represented Akron University in the 1959 NCAA College Division football season as a member of the Ohio Athletic Conference.
+The 1959 Akron Zips football team represented Akron University in the 1959 college football season as a member of the Ohio Athletic Conference.
 Led by sixth-year head coach Joe McMullen, the Zips played their home games at the Rubber Bowl in Akron, Ohio.
 They finished the season with a record of 4–5 overall and 4–3 in OAC play.
 They were outscored by their opponents 119–155.